 Heartwood Commons in Tulsa, OK is building a vibrant, progressive 55+ cohousing community in one of our country’s most livable cities.
 Tulsa features a small town feel with all the amenities of a larger city, and an affordable, low cost of living.

 Our growing community invites you to join us in bringing the cohousing lifestyle to middle-America – where people are friendly and you’ll enjoy all four seasons.

-Members joining now will be influential in shaping the culture of our community and experience the excitement of seeing the community being built from the ground up.
+Members joining now will be influential in shaping the culture of our community and experience the excitement of seeing the community being built.

-Heartwood Commons will be nestled on nearly 5 acres just one block from the Arkansas River with parks, recreation, shopping and health care amenities close by.
+Heartwood Commons is nestled on nearly 5 acres just one block from the Arkansas River with parks, recreation, shopping and health care amenities close by.